 Anatomy of the Temporomandibular Joint (TMJ)

-- Mandibular Condyle: This is the rounded portion of the lower jawbone that fits snugly into the socket of the temporal bone.
+- Mandibular Condyle: The rounded end of the lower jaw that sits within the socket of the temporal bone.

 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-- Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
+- Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
 Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.

 How TMD Affects Jaw Function